mahmoud/sedimental/entries/simple_statistics_for_systems.md

   compose well for longer-term trend analysis, and really doesn't work when the previous week isn't representative (i.e., had an outage or a spike).
+* "Big data" is not a necessary step toward understanding big systems.
+In fact, in practice, data size often inversely correlates with information density and utility.